youcune/yo_client/README.md

 At the date of 13th July, even if API results in failure, it sometimes behaves as if it succeed.
 In this case, YoClient cannot tell succeeded or not.

+## Yo the developer

+[Yo YOUCUNE](http://justyo.co/YOUCUNE), the developer of YoClient, if you ...

+* like YoClient
+* dislike YoClient
+* have any ideas about YoClient

+Thanks.

 ## Contributing

 1. Fork it ( https://github.com/youcune/yo_client/fork )